-A home equity loan is disbursed as a lump sum in advance.
+A home equity mortgage is disbursed as a lump sum in advance.
 It is comparable to a second mortgage, according to Realtor and real estate attorney Bruce Ailion.

-With a home equity loan, the borrower’s residence serves as collateral.
-This implies that, similar to a mortgage, lenders are able to provide cheaper interest rates because the loan is secured by the property.
+With a home equity mortgage, the borrower’s residence serves as collateral.
+This implies that, similar to a mortgage, lenders are able to provide cheaper interest rates because the mortgage is secured by the property.

-If you need to borrow a big sum of money, a home equity loan is a suitable alternative due to the low, set interest rate.
-Moreover, you will likely incur closing charges for this loan.
+If you need to borrow a big sum of money, a home equity mortgage is a suitable alternative due to the low, set interest rate.
+Moreover, you will likely incur closing charges for this mortgage.
 Therefore, the amount you borrow must justify the additional expense.

-A home equity loan or HELOC may also be tax-deductible, according to Doug Leever of the FDIC-member Tropical Financial Credit Union.
+A home equity mortgage or HELOC may also be tax-deductible, according to Doug Leever of the FDIC-member Tropical Financial Credit Union.
 “Confirm with your accountant or tax counsellor”